MikeCroall/TrumpBot/README.md

 ###Goals
 + API that receives a string, returns a string response in the style of Donald Trump
-  * /response will return a Trump style statement.
+  * /response will return a Trump style statement. - Done
-  * /response?q=Query will return Trump's thoughts on your Query
+  * /response?q=Query will return Trump's thoughts on your Query - Done
-+ Automatically determine Donald Trump's style via tweet analysis (TensorFlow)
++ Automatically determine Donald Trump's style via tweet analysis (TensorFlow) - Not quite... see below
-+ Text message wrapper for API calls (Twilio)
++ Text message wrapper for API calls (Twilio) - Done
-+ Web wrapper for API calls
++ Web wrapper for API calls - Done
-+ Android App wrapper for API calls (eventually...)
++ Android App wrapper for API calls (eventually...) - Done

 API Functionality
 + Train Neural Network